Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of

 \subsection{Entanglement Generation}

 We now address the creation of entanglement starting from separable state preparations.
-In particular, we confine the initial state of the two emitters to convex mixtures of product states $\sum_{k} p_{k}\,\rho^{k}_{1} \otimes \rho^{k}_{2}$, and focus on entanglement generation in the course of relaxation, keeping in mind that separable states may still display quantum correlations beyond entanglement \cite{Adesso_2016}.
-To isolate environment-induced effects, we consider the pure product $\hat{\rho}_{12}(0)=\ketbra{eg}$, so that no initial classical or quantum correlations are present.
+In particular, we consider initial two-emitter states that are convex mixtures of product states $\sum_{k} p_{k}\,\hat{\rho}^{k}_{1} \otimes \hat{\rho}^{k}_{2}$, and examine whether entanglement emerges in the course of relaxation, keeping in mind that separable states may still display quantum correlations beyond entanglement \cite{Adesso_2016}.
+To isolate environment-induced effects, we take the initial two-emitter state to be the pure product $\hat{\rho}_{12}(0)=\ketbra{eg}$, so that no initial classical or quantum correlations are present.
 The electromagnetic environment is associated with the dielectric sphere of Fig. \ref{fig:Sphere}; where we set the detuning of the two emitter frequencies to zero, i.e., $\Omega_1=\Omega_2=0.54 \omega_{p}$.

-In Fig. \ref{fig:negty01beta}, we first study the evolution of the composite state for fixed coupling strengths and inverse temperatures.
-The results show that for sufficiently long times, $\mathcal{N}(\hat{\rho}_{12})$ turns positive and starts increasing as a function of time, i.e., a degree of entanglement between the two emitters can be generated as a result of evolution.
-This property can be traced back to the action of the cross-coupling terms in Eq. \eqref{eq:Hint_eq}, which allow for photon-mediated interactions between the two emitters.
-Similarly to Sect. \ref{subsec:revivals}, in the case of finite temperature of the medium-assisted reservoir, the system evolves in a separable state for very long times, i.e., in the considered setting, finite temperatures turn out to be detrimental for mediated interactions.
+Figure \ref{fig:negty01beta} shows the evolution of $\mathcal{N}(\hat{\rho}_{12})$ for fixed coupling strengths and inverse temperatures.
+At sufficiently long times, the negativity $\mathcal{N}(\hat{\rho}_{12})$ becomes positive and then grows, demonstrating that entanglement between the two emitters generated dynamically from an initially separable state.
+This behavior originates from the cross-coupling terms in Eq. \eqref{eq:Hint_eq}, which allow photon-mediated interactions between the two emitters.
+Similarly to Sec.\ref{subsec:revivals}, in the case of finite temperature of the medium-assisted reservoir, the system evolves in a separable state for very long times, i.e., in the considered setting, finite temperatures turn out to be detrimental for mediated interactions.

-A further dynamical signature of the influence of the cross-coupling interactions along with their spectral features is reported in Fig. \ref{fig:negty01varomeg}, where we compare the negativity $\mathcal{N}(\hat{\rho}_{12})$ for time-evolved states of identical emitters with $\Omega_1=\Omega_2$ while parametrically varying the common transition frequency.
-When the transition frequencies are tuned near the peak of the cross spectral density $\mathcal{J}_{12}(\omega)$, the value of negativity at moderately long times can be enhanced.
+An additional dynamical signature of the influence of the cross-coupling interactions along with their spectral features is reported in Fig. \ref{fig:negty01varomeg}, where we compare the negativity $\mathcal{N}(\hat{\rho}_{12})$ for time-evolved states of identical emitters with $\Omega_1=\Omega_2$ for different values of the common transition frequency.
+When the transition frequencies are tuned close to the peak of the cross spectral density $\mathcal{J}_{12}(\omega)$, the value of negativity at moderately long times can be enhanced.